passportxyz/passport-docs/pages/building-with-passport/tutorials/integrating-onchain-stamp-data.md

 ### Smart contract logic

-To understand this app, it is necessary to understand how the Gitcoin Passport smart contract stack is organized.
 The Gitcoin Passport smart contracts build on top of [EAS (Ethereum Attestation Service)](https://attest.sh/), using Attestations as the foundational building blocks.
 You can read the [contract reference](../contract-reference) page for a primer on how the contracts work.

-As an app builder, you are interested in retrieving the Attestation for a given address.
-To do this you use the Resolver contract.
-This accepts an address and returns the associated `uuid` that you can then pass to the EAS contract to retrieve the attestation, which you can then decode and use in your app.

-So your flow is:

-* get user address
-* pass user address to resolver contract, returning a unique attestation identifier (`uuid`)
-* pass the `uuid` to the EAS contract, returning an `Attestation`
-* decode and unpack the `Attestation,` returning the user's Stamp data

-Thankfully, there is now an onchaion shortcut to executing all this logicv.
-The `decoder` contract exposes an API that allows you to simply pass in an address and retrieve the decoded data, rather than having to execute the steps outlined above.
-Behind the scenes, the same logic is being followed, but you can abstract it away by itneracting with the `decoder` contract.
+The `decoder` contract exposes an API that allows you to simply pass in an address and retrieve the decoded data, rather than having to rawAttestations and decode client-side.

 ### Setting up the app